fAmkOg/b85encoder_py/README.md

-# b85encoder_py
-To encode/decode file to/from b85 txt files.
+To encode/decode files to/from b85 txt files.